mheyman/Isopoh.Cryptography.Argon2/README.md

 denying freedom to the garbage collector to reduce fragmentation as needed for best performance.

-Note: when using SecureArray in the browser under Blazor, the memory cannot be locked into RAM so SecureArray does its best effort to protect the data by zeroing the buffer when it is disposed.
+Note: when using SecureArray in the browser (for example, under Blazor or UnoPlatform), the memory cannot be locked into RAM so SecureArray does its best effort to protect the data by zeroing the buffer when it is disposed.

+Note similarly: when using SecureArray in a Universal Windows Platform (UWP) application, I have yet to figure out how to use the supposedly available `VirtualAllocFromApp()` system call to lock memory into RAM so SecureArray does its best effort to protect the data by zeroing the buffer when it is disposed.

 ***Always*** dispose of your `SecureArray`s.